solkim-83/tp/docs/UserGuide.md

 ---

-### Saving the data
+### Data saving

+Athena's data is saved in the hard disk automatically after **any command that changes the data**.
+Thus, there is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

-**Q**: How do I save changes?
-**A**: Athena's data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.

 **Q**: Where are the save files that Athena uses stored?<br>
 **A**: The default save directory is in `{Athena home directory}/data`.